UNfukashigi/SDXL-LoRA-Factory/README.md

 - **OS**: Windows 10/11
 - **GPU**: NVIDIA GPU (8GB VRAM or more recommended)
 - **Python**: 3.10 or higher
-- **Git**: Must be installed

 ## 🚀 How to Use

 1. **Setup**:
    - Run `start.bat` to start the server.
    - Open `http://localhost:8001` in your browser.
-   - Click the "Setup Training Engine" button to install dependencies.

 2. **Dataset Preparation**:
    - Select the folder containing the images you want to train.